SerenTera/tera-notifier/README.md

 - Reworked index.js, reorganised file structure so that it can work with TERA Proxy without conflicts.
 - Added afk detection functionality.
 Not tested fully.

-## Future works
+## ToDo
 - Debugging (probably has alot of bugs)
 - See whether it is possible to detect window state of Tera (Minimise/maximised) and automatically shut off notification based on that.
-Would also allow notification
+Would also allow notification only if windows is minimised, instead of using such a complicated method of determining afk status

 ## Bugs
 - remove object property does not work well yet.
 Try not to use this anyway